GWEN STACY: LOST LOVE

 Peter Parker’s life stands as one marked by tragedy and triumph, but perhaps more so by tragedy.
-Chief among those moments touched by the fickle finger of fates revolves around the brief but bright light of Gwen Stacy, whom some call Peter’s one true love.
-Gwen returns to the land of the living in AMAZING SPIDER-MAN #23, out January 4, to challenge the wall-crawler like nothing before.
+Chief among those moments touched by the fickle finger of fate revolves around Gwen Stacy, whom some call Peter’s one true love.

 Peter first met the bright young woman at Empire State University, a fellow student who impressed the hero in AMAZING SPIDER-MAN #31.
 Romance between the two grew slowly at first while they dated others and the young man dealt with personal problems, but they ultimately began seeing only each other.

 Gwen’s father, Captain Stacy of the police, saw something in Peter and also in Spider-Man, a happy situation for the web-slinger until Stacy’s untimely death in AMAZING SPIDER-MAN #90, during one of Doctor Octopus’ rampages through the city.
 As he lay dying, the captain revealed to Peter his knowledge of his dual identity, and blessed his relationship with his daughter.